SimpleServer/ShopTool/README.md

 This will give a quick overview of how creating shops works.
 We won´t cover the useful `pricelist` command here, see above for that!

-***First read the "Setup" and "Usage" sections at the beginning of this file, it is necessary that you did the setup and know how to use the ShopTool program for this tutorial!***
+***First read the "Setup" and "Usage" (general) sections at the beginning of this file, it is necessary that you did the setup and know how to use the ShopTool program for this tutorial!***